mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 *Fig. 1.
 Pruning Pipeline.
 (Image source: [Song Han, et al., 2015](https://arxiv.org/pdf/1506.02626.pdf))*

 ### Magnitude-based Pruning
 Simplest approach for pruning is magnitude- based method, where weights with small magnitudes are pruned.
+Or, in other words, this method treats the top-k largest magnitude weights as important.
+This method has two flavors: the first is unit pruning where units are pruned, the second is weight pruning in which individual weights are pruned.
 However, a small magnitude does not necessarily mean unimportance if the input neuron has a large expected value, a small weight could still have a large consequence on its output neuron.
 As a consequence, magnitude- based pruning might remove critical parameters, or preserve insignificant ones.

 ### Hessian-based Pruning
 The better approach is to use Hessian matrix as a principled pruning criterion, as it characterizes the local curvature of the training loss.